qiskit-community/qiskit-alt/README.md

 SparsePauliOp(['YYI', 'ZZY', 'XYZ', 'YZZ'],
               coeffs=[1.+0.j, 1.+0.j, 1.+0.j, 1.+0.j])
 ```
+**TODO** do phase conversion properly so that the last result is not wrong.
+This bug does
+not affect the Jordan-Wigner transform.

-This gives a brief, low-level view of how `qiskit_alt` works.
+This was a brief, low-level view of how `qiskit_alt` works.
 The overhead of calling a julia function via `pyjulia` is about 200 micro-s.
 This in part determines the scale for useful higher-level functions.
 Converting types between Julia and Python is also costly.